 07:45 - Breakfast

 First brew of the day.
 Coffee, porridge, and more chocolate for BG Junior (at least he wasn't taking this BG thing too far and trying to eat the bugs!).

 08:15 - Everything is wet

-Fortunately this was only a one night camp, so I could pack things up sufficiently for our hike out, and clean and dry things when we get home.
+Fortunately, this was only a one-night camp, so I could pack things up sufficiently for our hike out and clean and dry things when we got home.

-It was Cold & Wet but Utterly Fantastic
+It was Cold and Wet but Utterly Fantastic

 If you take the right gear, you can handle cold and wet.
-The cold and wet is soon forgotten.
+The cold and wet are soon forgotten.

 What won't be forgotten so readily, especially for my little lad, was sleeping out in the wilderness (like 'Bear Grylls'), seeing the sky filled with millions of stars, and waking up to find ourselves looking down on islands in a sea of fog.

 You might not be prepared to sleep out during mid-October but don't dismiss doing something like this.
 Make a mental note, and when next summer comes around, why don't you take your kids on your own micro-adventure?